 Mexico’s Turtle TV

-Luckily the turtles are unfazed by the nightlife commotion just down the beach and once again several return to the Westin’s quiet beach to lay eggs.
+Luckily the turtles are unfazed by the nightlife commotion just down the road and once again several return to the Westin’s quiet white sands to lay eggs.

-The next day we spend the morning lounging on the beach before eventually departing for the airport to fly back home to Atlanta.
+The next day we spend the morning lounging by the infinity pool with cocktails before departing for the airport to fly back home to Atlanta.

-Yes, many people come to Cancun for the 5-star hotels and exuberant nightlife.
+Yes, many people come to Cancun for the 5-star luxury hotels and exuberant nightlife.
 But this trip has taught me that there’s so much more to experience along the Riviera Maya.
-Especially if you get out of Cancun.
+Especially if you get out of the resort zone.

 Next time, I’ll head straight for the Riviera Maya

-On my next visit, I look forward to breaking out of Cancun entirely and staying at one of the luxurious all-inclusive hotels in Playa del Carmen.
-Or maybe even trying out one of Tulum’s many fabulous beachfront boutique hotels like Casa Malca or Mezzanine.
+On my next visit, I look forward to breaking out of Cancun entirely and staying at one of the lovely all-inclusive hotels in Playa del Carmen.
+Or maybe I’ll even try out one of Tulum’s many fabulous beachfront luxury boutique hotels like Casa Malca or the adults-only Mezzanine.

 It just goes to show that sometimes it’s possible to see an old destination with entirely new eyes.
 If you haven’t visited the Riviera Maya lately…I’d say it’s time to give it another try.